 - Leave an envelope of microwave popcorn and a Red Box movie rental code in a neighbour’s mailbox.

-- Have your child’s school transfer your family’s hot lunch account to another family for the month.
+- If you can afford to, have your child’s school transfer your family’s hot lunch account to another family for the month.

 - On a cold day, give a hot chocolate to the crossing guard in your neighbourhood.

-- When paying for your gas, have the attendant apply an extra 10 dollars for the customer that follows.
+- If you can afford to, when paying for your gas, have the attendant apply an extra 10 dollars for the customer that follows.

 - Bake muffins or cupcakes and drop them off at your local police or fire station as a way of thanking those who serve your community and keep you safe.

-- Round up a box of books and magazines and board games, and deliver them to your local retirement home.
+- Round up a box of books and magazines and board games, and deliver them to a retirement home.

 - When cooking your dinner tonight, make an extra portion and deliver it to a family member or neighbour.
-I have a close neighbour who’s on her own, so cooking is a bit of a pain for her.
-I’ll often take her a jar of soup or spaghetti sauce when I’ve made a big batch.
+I have a close neighbour who’s on her own, so I often take her a jar of soup or spaghetti sauce when I’ve made a big batch.
 Sometimes I’ll just make up a plate of whatever meat, potato and veg we’re having.
 A little gravy and a dinner roll on the side… She’s always so thankful for a hot meal that she didn’t have to prepare herself.

-- Send a gratitude email (or snail mail) to someone, letting them know how much they mean to you.
+- Send a gratitude email (or an old fashioned letter that you put in the mail) to someone, letting them know how much they mean to you.
 I once did this for my Nan.
 I jotted down many of my childhood memories of our times together, and let her know how instrumental she was in shaping me as a human being.
 She said it was the most meaningful letter she’d ever received.
 Such a simple act can mean so much.

 Extra, alternative acts of kindness: